A History of Elysian Park’s Victory Memorial Grove

 A Flag Day ceremony at the Victory Memorial Grove in 2019.

-After the First World War, communities large and small throughout the country struggled with how best to remember their fallen.
-Large memorials built by the federal government were very uncommon a century ago, so local and state leaders took up the slack.
-Discussions ranged between the more traditional statues or monuments and others who favored “living memorials."
+After the First World War, American communities large and small struggled with how best to remember their fallen.
+Large memorials built by the federal government were uncommon a century ago, so local and state leaders took up the slack.
+Debates emerged between those who favored statues and monuments in the traditional style and others who championed the idea of “living memorials."

 Los Angeles was much the same.
-More than twenty-three thousand Angelenos had served in the armed forces.
-Of those, more than 400 had paid the ultimate sacrifice.
+Over 23,000 Angelenos had served in the armed forces.
+Of those, more than 450 had made the ultimate sacrifice.
 Debates on how best to honor the troops had become heated among civic organizations and city officials alike.
-Eventually, a variety of memorials were dedicated throughout the area.
-All over the nation, parks were one popular way to remember the fallen.
-The Los Angeles Examiner specifically promoted this idea in Southern California.
-It is tough to determine exactly how much influence the newspaper had, but just prior to Memorial Day 1919, the newspaper offered the following resolution in writing to the LA Parks Commissioners, who adopted it unanimously on May 29th, 1919:
+Eventually, a variety of memorials was dedicated throughout the area.
+Across the nation, parks were a popular way to remember the fallen.
+In Southern California, the Los Angeles Examiner promoted this idea.
+It’s difficult to determine exactly how much influence the newspaper had, but just prior to Memorial Day 1919, the Examiner offered the following resolution in writing to the L.A.
+Parks Commissioners, which adopted it unanimously on May 29, 1919:

 "WHEREAS, "The Los Angeles Examiner" has suggested that a Victory Memorial Grove of trees be planted on property of the Los Angeles Park Commission and be perpetually cared for by the Commission in recognition of the sacrifice made by Los Angeles heroes in the cause of liberty, and